 What: New Mexico Lobos vs. Nevada Wolfpack

-Coverage: ESPNU will be broadcasting the game on television.
-The UNM Sports Radio Network will have the radio call (770 AM/94.5 FM KKOB in Albuquerque, TuneIn App search KKOB).
+Coverage: The game will be televised on CBS Sport Network, while the UNM Sports Radio Network will have the call over the airwaves (770 AM/96.3 FM KKOB in Albuquerque).